 - Building Envelope – energy-efficient construction or improvements to walls, floors, roofs, fenestrations, and doors

 The calculation of the deduction is based on the square footage of a new building or improvements.
-The deduction provides a $1.80 per square foot of the energy-efficient space.
-Each category above can obtain a $0.60 deduction.
+In 2021, the deduction provides for up to $1.88 per square foot of the energy-efficient space.
+Each category above can obtain a $0.63 deduction.
 To qualify for this deduction, a building must be certified by a qualified third-party and compared to ASHRAE Standards.
+These numbers will likely be indexed for inflation for 2022.

 There are several other opportunities for a manufacturing business to consider.
 Based on some common business themes relating to the manufacturing industry, below are a few additional items to consider when looking for savings in the coming year: